Business Playbook

 The fastest way to under-budget is to stop at the machine number.
 A realistic budget includes everything required to open, operate, restock, and stay compliant.

-Your exact numbers depend on machine model, shipping, location, venue terms, supplies, local requirements, and whether you are fixed-location or event-based.
+Your exact numbers depend on machine model, quote terms, shipping, tariffs or import duties if they are not included, location, venue terms, accessories, supplies, local requirements, and whether you are fixed-location or event-based.

 Think about the first 90 days, not just purchase day.
-You may need opening supplies, a second supply order, travel, storage, signage, payment setup, venue paperwork, insurance documentation, and a reserve for normal early surprises.
+You may need opening sugar and sticks, a second supply order, card-reader or payment hardware, travel, storage, signage, venue paperwork, insurance documentation, and a reserve for normal early surprises.

 Use this as a planning worksheet, then replace estimates with real quotes.